Mathématique: Chapter 58

 “That’s more like it,” the man replied.

 “I don’t have much recourse,” Rush replied, “given my lack of recallable life experience.
-Which, I am beginning to strongly suspect, may have been considerably less pedestrian than I’d envisioned.
+Which, I’m beginning to strongly suspect, may’ve been less pedestrian than I’d envisioned.
 But, presuming I do, and I quote, ‘kinda go with it,’ very precise, thanks for that—what exactly am I supposed to do?”

 “Nothing.
 I’ve already accomplished what I came here for.”